-You can get a credit card under age 18 if an adult adds you as an authorized user to their credit card.
+It may be possible to have a credit card under age 18 if an adult makes you as an authorized user on their credit card.
 As an authorized user, you'll have a card with your name on it that you can use to make purchases.
 The primary account holder is responsible for making the payments, however, that person may, in turn, expect you to cover the payments for the purchases you make on the account.

 Being an authorized user on a credit card can help jumpstart your credit history and make it easier to get approved for a credit card on your own once you're old enough.

 You may also be able to get a prepaid card under age 18.
 A prepaid card isn't a credit card, but it looks like one and swipes like one.
 It's similar to the way a debit card is connected to a checking account, but the application process for a prepaid card is much simpler.
 With a prepaid card, you have to prepay any purchases you make on the card, versus paying for the purchases after you make them.
 A prepaid card doesn't help you build a credit history.